Skip to main content

 crontab -

-After you run this script, and exit nano, Unpackerr will be running in the background.
-If you're not familiar with screen, here's a quick primer:
+After you run this script, and exit nano (with ctrl+x), Unpackerr will be running in the background.

 • Run screen -r to re-attach Unpackerr's screen to your terminal.